framrt/pipeCat/readme.md

 ## Author

-Created as a demonstration of Unix IPC concepts and process management.
+Created by framrt as a demonstration of Unix IPC concepts and process management.